|In-state Tuition (per semester hour, unless noted)||$9,480 PER YR.*|

 |% of Students Who Graduate Overall||42.9|

 |% of Freshmen Who Return||73|

 |% Of Alumni Who Give $$$ to School||<5|

 POINTS OF DISTINCTION

-- Tied for fifth among the most diverse universities in the nation by U.S. News and World Report, TWU also is recognized as a Hispanic-serving Institution.
+- Tied for sixth among the most diverse universities in the nation by U.S. News & World Report, TWU also is recognized as a Hispanic-Serving Institution.

 THE NATION’S LARGEST university primarily for women, Texas Woman’s University (TWU) provides students with a quality, well-rounded educational experience focused on hands-on learning, service, health and well-being, and integrity.

-A public university, TWU offers students the support and small class sizes traditionally expected at a private institution.
+A public university, TWU offers men and women the support and small class sizes traditionally expected at a private institution.
 A student-faculty ratio of 18:1 allows for personal attention that helps students thrive in the classroom and succeed in the workplace.

-TWU’s main campus is in the North Texas college town of Denton, 40 miles from the DFW Metroplex and consistently named a best college town in Texas and the U.S. TWU also has health sciences centers in Dallas’s Southwestern Medical District and in the world’s largest medical center located in Houston.
+TWU’s flagship campus is in the North Texas college town of Denton, forty miles from the Dallas-Fort Worth Metroplex and consistently named a best college town in Texas and the U.S., TWU also has health sciences institutes in Dallas’s Southwestern Medical District and in the world’s largest medical center, located in Houston.